kg583/5MAT/6MAT/README.md

 Print `N` spaces (` `), then print spaces until at least `k*M` characters have been printed this lifetime for the smallest choice of `k`.

 #### `LOWER [ ... ]`
-Fold all characters printed within the block to lowercase.
+Fold all characters printed within the group to lowercase.

 #### `TITLE [ ... ]`
-Capitalize all words separated by spaces printed within the block; that is, make the first character of each word uppercase (if possible), and all other characters lowercase.
+Capitalize all words separated by spaces printed within the group; that is, make the first character of each word uppercase (if possible), and all other characters lowercase.

 #### `TITLE 1 [ ... ]`
-Capitalize the first word beginning with an alphabetical character printed within the block.
+Capitalize the first word beginning with an alphabetical character printed within the group.
 Make all other characters lowercase.

 #### `UPPER [ ... ]`
-Fold all characters printed within the block to uppercase.
+Fold all characters printed within the group to uppercase.

 #### `|...|`
 Insert the contents of `|...|`, which should be some obtuse FORMAT directives, directly into the assembled 5MAT.